pedrosacramento/bezalel/README.md

 - [x] Publish the proof of concept 3D printable mechanical design of a 3x3 matrix

 ## 2023
-- [ ] Publish the mechanical model and firmware of an 8x8 matrix
+- [x] Publish a new 3D printable design for the 3x3 matrix

 ## 2024
-- [ ] Publish the mechanical model and firmware of a 16x16 matrix
+- [ ] Publish the mechanical model and firmware of a bigger matrix (maybe 16x16)
 - [ ] Publish suggestions about potential usage of the Bezalel technology to teach programming to blind kids

 ## Motivation